Table of Contents

 After you install Firewalld, the first thing you’ll likely want to do is open a port to connect with web applications on your Linux server.
 Only dhcp6-client and SSH are enabled by default.
 However, opening ports with Firewalld is an easy process.
-The first reason for this is the commands are straight-forward and easy to remember.
+The first reason is that the commands are straightforward and easy to remember.

 Upgrade to VPS Hosting for Peak Performance